Obstetrician Gynecologist

 Are the risks of trying to have kids in your 30's exaggerated?
 Obviously it doesn't get EASIER as we age, but are 30-somethings as at-risk as some of the reports suggest?

-Asked by Thirty-something about 12 years ago
+Asked by Thirty-something over 12 years ago

 As women age, risks of complications such as infertility, miscarriage, chromosomal abnormalities such as Down Syndrome, preterm labor, diabetes, hypertensive disorders and stillbirth increase.
 There is no black and white cutoff at which one reaches a "high risk" age.
 We choose the age of 35 as our designation of Advanced Maternal Age because this is the age at which we see a sharp rise in the risk of chromosomal abnormalities such as Down Syndrome, as well as an increase in the medical problems listed above.
 Although the risks are much higher at 35 than at 25, they are still relatively low.
 The risk of having a baby with Down Syndrome at age 35 is still <1%.
 But I don't think the risks are exaggerated- they are certainly real and should be taken seriously.
 If you have underlying medical problems such as obesity, hypertension, diabetes or pre-diabetes, then your risk of having a complication in pregnancy is much higher.
 However, if you are in good health and have the approval from your physician, then you are statistically likely go on to have a normal, healthy pregnancy.